Parihaka: Campaign renewed

 Armed constabulary remained stationed at Parihaka, enforcing the pass laws and the ban on public meetings, yet rebuilding began.
-In August 1884 Te Whiti and Tohu began a new campaign to publicise the loss of their land, embarking on large protest marches across Taranaki as far south as Patea and north to White Cliffs.
+In August 1884 Te Whiti and Tohu began a new campaign to publicise the loss of their land, embarking on large protest marches across Taranaki as far south as Pātea and north to White Cliffs.
 In July 1886 the campaign changed direction as Māori began entering pākehā farms to occupy the land and erect thatched huts.
 Tītokowaru and eight other Māori were arrested, and on 20 July armed constables launched a dawn raid on Parihaka to arrest Te Whiti.
 Ten weeks later they faced a Supreme Court trial in Wellington.
 Te Whiti was jailed for three months and fined £100 for being an accessory to forcible entry, riot and malicious injury to property; the others were jailed for a month and fined £20.
 In late 1889 Te Whiti was arrested again over a disputed £203 debt and sentenced to three months' hard labour.

 Parihaka restored

 In 1889 work began on a meeting house and Te Raukura, a large Victorian mansion containing dining rooms, bedrooms, kitchens, a bakery and council chambers for Te Whiti and his rūnanga (council).
 In 1895 Parihaka received a state visit by the Minister for Labour, William Pember Reeves and, two months later, Premier Richard Seddon, who engaged in a tense exchange with Te Whiti over past injustices.
-Seddon, speaking to Patea settlers days later, boasted over the increased rate of land acquisition by the Government and told them Parihaka had encouraged Māori to lead "lazy and dissolute" lives.
+Seddon, speaking to Pātea settlers days later, boasted over the increased rate of land acquisition by the Government and told them Parihaka had encouraged Māori to lead "lazy and dissolute" lives.
 He vowed that the state would destroy "this communism that now existed among them".

 Tohu died on 4 February 1907 and Te Whiti died nine months later, on 18 November.

 Their followers have continued to observe monthly dusk-to-dusk Te Whiti and Tohu days at Parihaka ever since.
 That for Te Whiti is held in the meeting houses Te Niho o te Ati Awa and Te Paepae, and for Tohu in Te Rangi Kāpuia.
 Although nominally on the 17th and 18th of each month, they are actually held on the 18th and 19th.
 (One reason offered for this is to compensate for the day lost during the Battle of Jericho.)
 In the same way, the anniversary of the sacking, 5 November, is observed on 6 November.

 Te Raukura was destroyed by fire in 1960.
 Only its foundations remain.